 Then I started hearing those folks that kept on saying “Don’t get to big, you’ll look like a man!”

 I hated hearing that.
 I know you ladies hear this all the time, and it’s a load of BS!!
 It’s not really possible unless you’re predisposed to a muscular physique, and so what if you are?
 It’s all about loving yourself just the way God made you.

-When people said those ignorant comments, it just inspired and pushed me to lift heavier and heavier weight, and get more muscle.
+When people said those ignorant comments, it just inspired and pushed me to lift heavier and heavier weights, and get more muscle.
 I loved the way these ladies looked.
 I was looking at the women bodybuilders and the figure competitors, thinking I can do that and look like that one day.
 I thought they were absolutely beautiful.
 There’s nothing wrong with having muscle – It creates curves and keeps your muscles and bones strong.